 Venturing beyond my culinary comfort zone, I decided to experiment with a Caribbean goat stew, and I’m thrilled I did.
 After all, the essence of cooking and blogging is to explore and try new things.

 With the arrival of autumn, I find myself gravitating toward comfort foods, such as soups, stews, and chowders, reminiscent of my time living up North.
 Residing in downtown Miami, I’m surrounded by Caribbean culinary influences, and despite the season, it still feels like summer.
 Authentic Haitian goat stew, Cuban fried snapper, and Jamaican callaloo are all within a stone’s throw from my home.

-The organic farm I purchase my meats and dairy from offers goat stew meat by the pound, so I decided to try some, stewed in rich Caribbean flavors like allspice, scotch bonnet peppers and Indian curry.
-The resulting stew is complex and delicious.
-The goat was very tender and flavorful.
-More flavorful than beef and free from any gamy flavor.
+The organic farm where I source my meats and dairy products sells goat stew meat by the pound, so I decided to give it a shot, stewing it in rich Caribbean flavors like allspice, scotch bonnet peppers, and Indian curry.

 - Salt and freshly ground pepper

 - 2 pounds boneless goat meat, cubed